-I was loitering down by the nets at the Grange cricket ground on a June morning in 2008.
+I was loitering down by the nets at the Grange cricket ground in Edinburgh on a June morning in 2008.
 I remember I was giving one of our batsmen wayward throwdowns and thinking anxiously about potential failure.
 I had pre-match nerves; those nerves that make it impossible to engage in an earnest conversation, throw the ball properly in the warm-up, or think about anything bar the first ball sailing down the leg side from a too-cocked wrist and a collapsing action – which “causes that unnaturally slingy action”, I could hear my coach saying.

 We, Scotland U-19s, were to play the Yorkshire academy that day.
 It was the highest-level fixture that most of us, certainly I, had played in up until that point, and as a consequence we all felt ourselves nervous and preoccupied.